bohendo/my-clippings/highlights/phoenix-project.md

  - loc 4450 - “In any system of work, the theoretical ideal is single-piece flow, which maximizes throughput and minimizes variance.
 You get there by continually reducing batch sizes.
 “You’re doing the exact opposite by lengthening the Phoenix release intervals and increasing the number of features in each release.
 You’ve even lost the ability to control variance from one release to the next.”

  - loc 4567 - Back in 2009, I was a board director at a technology company, where one of our engineers went to the Velocity Conference and came back raving like a madman, full of dangerous, impossible ideas.
 He saw a presentation given by John Allspaw and his colleague Paul Hammond that flipped the world on its head.
 Allspaw and Hammond ran the IT Operations and Engineering groups at Flickr.
 Instead of fighting like cats and dogs, they talked about how they were working together to routinely do ten deploys a day!
 This is in a world when most IT organizations were mostly doing quarterly or annual deployments.
 Imagine that.
 He was doing deploys at a rate one thousand times faster than the previous state of the art.

- - loc 4567 - Back in 2009, I was a board director at a technology company, where one of our engineers went to the Velocity Conference and came back raving like a madman, full of dangerous, impossible ideas.
-He saw a presentation given by John Allspaw and his colleague Paul Hammond that flipped the world on its head.
-Allspaw and Hammond ran the IT Operations and Engineering groups at Flickr.
-Instead of fighting like cats and dogs, they talked about how they were working together to routinely do ten deploys a day!
-This is in a world when most IT organizations were mostly doing quarterly or annual deployments.
-Imagine that.
-He was doing deploys at a rate one thousand times faster than the previous state of the art.
 “Let me tell you,” he continues, “we all thought that this engineer had lost his marbles.
 But I learned that the practices that Allspaw and Hammond espoused are the inevitable outcome of applying the Three Ways to the IT value stream.

- - loc 4578 - until code is in production, no value is actually being generated, because it’s merely WIP stuck in the system.
+ - loc 4578 - Until code is in production, no value is actually being generated, because it’s merely WIP stuck in the system.

  - loc 4582 - “So, we now know that Allspaw and Hammond weren’t so crazy after all.
 Jez Humble and Dave Farley independently came to the same conclusions, and then codified the practices and principles that enable multiple deployments per day in their seminal book Continuous Delivery.
 Eric Ries then showed us how this capability can help the business learn and win in his Lean Startup work.”